working-as-designed/working-as-designed.github.io/_posts/2025-05-05-helloworld.md

     gem "jekyll-seo-tag"
     gem "minimal-mistakes-jekyll"
     ```
 5. Create a basic `_config.yml`.
-This is an ultra-basic configuration, cause we keep it simple, baby
+This is an ultra-basic configuration, cause we keep it simple babyyy
     ```yml
     title: working-as-designed
     description: This is my blog.
 There are many like it, but this one is mine.